-- 1,760,000 shares are issuable upon conversion of the Series A preferred stock, at an assumed conversion price of \$2.00 per share - 2,274,066 shares are issuable upon exercise of warrants owned by IBM at exercise prices ranging from \$.01 to \$.07 - 1,795,750 shares are issuable upon exercise of warrants issued in our initial public offering at an exercise price of \$6.00 per share - 1,321,058 shares are issuable upon exercise of stock options granted pursuant to our employee stock option plans at exercise prices ranging from \$.01 to \$8.63 per share - 482,000 shares are issuable upon exercise of warrants having exercise prices ranging from \$4.31 to \$8.25 per share
+- 1,760,000 shares are issuable upon conversion of our Series A preferred stock, at an assumed conversion price of \$2.00 per share

+- 2,274,066 shares are issuable upon exercise of warrants owned by IBM at exercise prices ranging from \$.01 to \$.07 - 2,091,986 shares are issuable upon exercise of warrants issued in our initial public offering at an exercise price of \$5.47 per share - 1,321,058 shares are issuable upon exercise of stock options granted pursuant to our employee stock option plans at exercise prices ranging from \$.07 to \$8.63 per share - 408,155 shares are issuable upon exercise of warrants having exercise prices ranging from \$4.31 to \$7.42 per share

 Substantially all of such shares (other than the shares issuable upon exercise of the warrants owned by IBM), when issued, may be immediately resold in the public market pursuant to effective registration statements under the Securities Act or pursuant to Rule 144.
-In April 1998, we amended the warrants owned by IBM to permit IBM to exercise them without the payment of cash for a lesser number of shares, based upon the difference between the market price of the common stock at the time of exercise and the exercise price (a "cashless exercise"), in which case such shares could be sold immediately under Rule 144 since under applicable SEC interpretations, the holding period under Rule 144 for shares acquired as a result of a cashless exercise of warrants includes the period for which the selling shareholder owned the warrants.
+In April 1998, we amended the warrants owned by IBM to permit IBM to exercise them without the payment of cash for a lesser number of shares, based upon the difference between the market price of the common stock at the time of exercise and the exercise price, in which case such shares could be sold immediately under Rule 144 since under applicable SEC interpretations, the holding period under Rule 144 for shares acquired in this manner includes the period for which the selling shareholder owned the warrants.